Synoyx/simple_voting_system_contract/README.md

 ## Gas optimization

 On Voting plus, I tried to make some gas optimisation.
-And depite having more functionnalities on voting plus, most of the method takes now less gas :
+And depite having more functionnalities on voting plus, most of the methods takes now less gas :

 ![alt text](https://i.postimg.cc/zXTcvrFT/gas-Optimization.png)

+The repport take in account the sum of all calls made during the gasTestConsumptionScenario() + all the other 38 unit tests.
+I chose to keep it like that, as it give a more representative datas.
 You can generate the repport by running "forge test --gas-report" at the root of the project.

 Here is the list of optimizations done :

-- Remove ownable, to use custom owner test.
+- Removed ownable, to use custom owner test.
 I made the variable immutable, this make each access to the variable cost less
 - When a "primitive" state variable is used more than once in a method, made a copy of it then used it, because accessing a memory variable cost less than a storage one
 - When using a for loop, don't give default value to uint i
 - When using a for loop, if the condition call a method, like someArray.length, stored it in a variable before the loop, then used this variable for the condition.
 This avoids calling the method for every turn of the loop